sergiyvoytovych/test-app/README.md

 ## Accounts

-You car register new account or use showreal account '''user: test ; password: test'''
+You car register new account or use showreal account (user: test ; password: test)

 ## Built With